anuragjha/cs686-blockchain-crowdfunding/README.md

 Available balance is different from Actual balance.
 Available balance takes into account the sum of tokens already promised.
 Available balance is used for checking validity of transaction.

+## API overview
+There are two actors defined for the system, Miners and Clients.

+### API's for Miners
+1. GET /start
+2. GET /show
+3. GET /Canonical
+4. GET /showBlockMpt/{height}
+5. GET /showBalanceBook
+6. GET /showTransactionPool

+### Endpoints for Clients
+1. GET /
+2. POST /signup
+3. POST /login
+4. GET cidpage
+5. POST /transactionform
+6. GET /GetMyId

+## How to run the application
+Miner and Client both uses the same initial command, with cmdline params as port number on which it wants to run on.
+Miners use GET /start to begin mining process

+Clients use GET / to initiate client functionality Client use /signup to get a key-value pair, Client use GET /cidpage to enter key-pair After than during login use the same key pair to prove authenticity Once logged in clients can initiate a ask transaction or a promise transaction, can also send tokens directly to peer.

 # (1) Crypto
 Achieving data integrity by use of Signature.